International Adoption in Colorado

 It’s also strongly recommended that you work with an international adoption agency in Colorado that is Hague-accredited, even if you don’t’ adopt from a Hague Convention country.
 Online reviews can also be useful in finding an international adoption agency that puts the welfare of children first.

-Complete the International Adoption Home Study
+Step 3: Complete the International Adoption Home Study

 Your Colorado home study professional must be licensed by Hague Convention home study requirements, regardless of whether or not you’re adopting from a Hague country.
 If you’re working with a third-party home study provider, your adoption agency will usually need to approve of the service provider first.